Excellence in Research & Development

 Seqirus has leading R&D capabilities and a broad portfolio of differentiated products with commercial operations in over 20 countries.
 Seqirus is a transcontinental partner in pandemic preparedness and a major contributor to the prevention and control of influenza globally.

-We have a number of R&D programs in place to further optimize our adjuvant and cell-based technologies.
-Seqirus also has early stage collaborations that are exploring other transformational approaches including universal projects, synthetic technology and new delivery devices.
+Across our influenza portfolio, Seqirus has a number of clinical studies underway to expand age indications and further optimise adjuvant and cell-based technologies.
+Early stage collaborations are exploring other transformational approaches including universal influenza vaccine projects, synthetic seeds, yield optimisation and other vector/expression technologies.

 These capabilities manifest themselves in the following therapeutic areas: